 The process of dental implantation, as well as any cosmetic enhancement procedures, begins with preparation.

-The prosthodontist or oral surgeon will first determine if dental implants are possible given the depth of existing bone structures.
+The prosthodontist or oral surgeon will first determine if dental implants are possible, given the depth of existing bone structures.
 If it is determined that the existing bone is not viable for dental implants, a prerequisite bone grafting procedure may be needed.

 If it is decided that the patient is ready for implants to be placed, existing decayed or damaged teeth must be removed.
 The surgeon or cosmetic specialist will then embed the titanium posts, or screws, into the jaw bone at appropriate intervals.

-Depending on the procedure requested, the procedure may end for the moment in order to allow for the implants to osseointegrate into the surrounding bone tissue before replacement teeth or dentures are attached.
-For some procedures such as All-On-Four dental implants, the waiting period may be unnecessary.
+Depending on the procedure requested, the process may end for the moment to allow for the implants to osseointegrate into the surrounding bone tissue before replacement teeth or dentures are attached.
+For some procedures such as All On Four dental implants, the waiting period may be unnecessary.
 In any case, before the final prosthesis can be attached, an abutment must be put in place.

-Dental implant patients will typically receive either local or general anesthetics depending on the number of implants required, any preparatory work that must be done, and any personal requirements in order to ensure that they are as comfortable as possible during the whole process.
+Dental implant patients will typically receive either local or general anesthetics depending on the number of implants required, any preparatory work that must be done, and any personal requirements to ensure that they are as comfortable as possible during the whole process.

 Patient recovery times vary from patient to patient depending on several variables including the procedure and how many teeth require replacement.
 Typically, replacing a single tooth will require minimal recovery time.

 Dental implant costs will vary based on the procedure and complexity.
-Following are some price ranges:

 - Traditional dentures cost ranges from as little as $500 to $14,000.